caiks/TBOT02/README.md

 The *implied diagonal valency percent* of the root *fud* of *model* 26 of *slice size* 861,505 was also 31.4.

 We can see that for this parameterisation of the *fud induction* the optimal *slice size* is around 10,000.
-Indeed the *liklelihoods* and *implied diagonal* of the smaller *sizes* are all greater than the largest *size*.
+Indeed the *likelihoods* and *implied diagonals* of the smaller *sizes* are all greater than for the largest *size*.
 This is somewhat counter-intuitive, but suggests that dynamic *modelling* might not be at much of a disadvantage, if at all.

 Let us simulate the dynamic *modelling* of *model* 26.
 We will begin with a threshold *slice size* of 1000 and terminate when we obtain 127 *fuds*.